Russian submarine Arkhangelsk (K-564): History

 Arkhangelsk is the fourth Yasen-M and the fifth Yasen-class submarine overall.
 It was laid down on 19 March 2015 at the Sevmash shipyard in Severodvinsk and launched on 29 November 2023.
 After thirteen months of sea trials, Arkhangelsk was commissioned on 27 December 2024, with Captain 1st rank Aleksandr Gladkov in command.
 It is the third submarine in the Russian Navy to receive the name Arkhangelsk, after the Oscar class K-525 and the Typhoon class TK-17.

 The submarine left Severodvinsk and arrived at the Zapadnaya Litsa naval base on the Kola Peninsula on 27 January 2025, where it will be permanently stationed.

 On 27 March 2025, Russian President Vladimir Putin toured Arkhangelsk and met with members of the crew, along with the commander-in-chief of the Russian Navy, Admiral Aleksandr Moiseyev.

 Arkhangelsk carried out a missile test in the waters north of its base on 19 May 2025, launching a cruise missile at the Chizha test range in northern Russia, about 500 km away.
 It was the first missile launch test since the submarine entered service.
+A further launch exercise took place in Spring 2026.